 What types of spine surgery are offered at Penn Medicine?

 Penn's Spine Service offers an array of traditional and minimally invasive surgical treatment options for the spine.

 Some of the traditional spine surgery procedures we provide include laminectomy, microdiscectomy and traditional lumbar fusion.
 Laminectomy is a procedure that is used to treat spinal stenosis or pressure on the nerves of the low back.
 The surgery involves an incision on the back of the spine that allows the surgeon to remove bone spurs and thickened ligaments that are pressing on the nerves of the low back.

-Microdiscectomy is used to treat nerve pain (sciatica) that is due to a herniated disc pressing on a nerve in the spine.
+Microdiscectomy is used to treat nerve pain (sciatica) due to a herniated disc impinging a nerve in the spine.
 This surgery involves making a small incision in the low back.
 The surgeon can then identify and remove the herniated disc that is pressing on the nerve.

 Traditional spinal fusions are used to treat instability of the spine, scoliosis, severe degeneration of the discs, or a combination of these issues.
 A fusion involves using bone from the patient’s body to fuse one vertebrae to another.
-Often, metal screws (pedicle screws) are placed into the vertebrae to assist with the fusion process.
+Spinal instrumentation (pedicle screws) are placed into the vertebrae to stabilize the motion segment and assist with the fusion process.